 - Don't Wake the Sleeper: Not unless you want a caterpillar the size of a small train to destroy everything in its sight.

 - Flipping Helpless: Mario has to use the Dune Buds to create sand dunes to knock over the Wiggler.
-Mario then has to Ground Pound a specific segment in order to any damage.
+Mario then has to Ground Pound a specific segment to any damage.

 - King Mook: Of the normal-sized Wigglers.